Ice Station Zebra: Development

 The film rights to the 1963 Alistair McLean novel were acquired the following year by producer Martin Ransohoff, who hoped to capitalize on the success of 1961's blockbuster adaptation of a 1957 McLean novel into The Guns of Navarone, Hollywood's #2 grossing picture that year.
 He expected the film to cost around $5 million.
 Ransohoff's company, Filmways, had a deal with MGM to provide financing.

 Paddy Chayefsky, who had just written The Americanization of Emily for Ransohoff, was hired to write the script.

 Navarone stars Gregory Peck and David Niven were initially attached to the film, with Peck as the submarine commander and Niven as the British spy, plus Edmond O'Brien and George Segal in the other key roles.
 John Sturges was borrowed from The Mirisch Company to direct.
 Filming was set to begin in April 1965, but scheduling conflicts and United States Department of Defense objections over Paddy Chayefsky's screenplay because they felt it showed "an unfair distortion of military life" that would "damage the reputation of the Navy and its personnel" delayed the start.
 A new script was commissioned.

 In January 1967, MGM announced the film would be one of 13 movies it would make during the next year.

 Casting

-Due to scheduling conflicts, the original cast was no longer available when filming began in the spring of 1967.
+Scheduling conflicts caused the original cast to be unavailable when filming began in the spring of 1967.
 Rock Hudson had replaced Gregory Peck by February.
 After making four flop comedies in a row, Hudson had been keen to change his image; he had just made Seconds and Tobruk, and Ice Station Zebra was an attempt to continue this.
 According to his publicist, Hudson personally lobbied for the starring role in this film which "revitalized" his career.
 In June 1967, Laurence Harvey and Patrick McGoohan joined the cast as the Russian agent and British agent, respectively.
 In July, Ernest Borgnine replaced Harvey.
 Other key roles were played by Jim Brown and Tony Bill, who signed a five-picture contract with Ransohoff.

 There were no women in the cast.
 "It was the way Maclean wrote it," said Hudson.